kyleliao321/instagram-clone-clean-architecture/README.md

 - For app Module, choose **localDebug** or **localRelease** as its Active Build Variant.
 - Build - Rebuild Project

+Now, whenever the application has to make a network request, it will use internal mocks services and store data in memory.
+That is to say, all the data created during this time on **Local** flavor will be gone after device shut down the application.
+Also, inside project-level gradle.properties, you can adjust `mockNetworkFailureRate` ranging from 0 to 100, to mock how likely the service will lose network connection on each request.

 ## Demo